-- Be able to compute curvature and torsion of space curves (unit speed or not). - Be able to compute signed curvature and normal of a plane curve (unit speed or not). - Compute the length of a curve. - Determine if a patch is regular. - Be able to compute unit normals to surfaces. - Compute $S(\mathbf{v})$ where S is the shape operator and v is a vector.
+- Be able to compute curvature and torsion of space curves (unit speed or not). - Be able to compute signed curvature and normal of a plane curve (unit speed or not). - Compute the length of a curve. - Determine if a patch is regular. - Be able to compute unit normals to surfaces. - Be able to compute directional derivatives of quantities defined on a surface. - Compute $S(\mathbf{v})$ where S is the shape operator and v is a vector.